Lookashek85/product-order-api/README.md

 # Product Order Api
 Spring Boot Java simple application serving as base service for products order management

+## Running instructions

+Application can be started locally using docker-compos in root project of `product-order-service`.
+Clone or download this repository, navigate to `product-order-service` -> `docker-compose` and type in terminal `% docker-compose up --build ` to build docker image then `% docker-compose up -d` to run.
+To shut down, type `% docker-compose down`

 ## Developer Journal
 ### Stage 1 - Discovery and analysis
 Technical instructions about tech stack required and final outcome were clear at the beginning,